jaskeeratbrar/iosMessagingApp/README.md

 # iosMessagingApp

+## Inspired by xCode tutorials from Brian Voong from LBTA.
+ALl credits go to him.

-A realtime iOS messaging application
+## A realtime iOS messaging application that uses Firebase for Authentication and Database for backend.